Steamship: Decline of the steamship

 A steam turbine ship can be either direct propulsion (the turbines, equipped with a reduction gear, rotate directly the propellers), or turboelectric (the turbines rotate electric generators, which in turn feed electric motors operating the propellers).

 While steam turbine-driven merchant ships such as the Algol-class cargo ships (1972–1973), ALP Pacesetter-class container ships (1973–1974) and very large crude carriers were built until the 1970s, the use of steam for marine propulsion in the commercial market has declined dramatically due to the development of more efficient diesel engines.
 One notable exception are LNG carriers which use boil-off gas from the cargo tanks as fuel.
 However, even there the development of dual-fuel engines has pushed steam turbines into a niche market with about 10% market share in newbuildings in 2013.
 Lately, there has been some development in hybrid power plants where the steam turbine is used together with gas engines.
 As of August 2017 the newest class of Steam Turbine ships are the Seri Camellia-class LNG carriers built by Hyundai Heavy Industries (HHI) starting in 2016 and comprising five units.

+Most steamships today are powered by steam turbines.
 Nuclear powered ships are basically steam turbine vessels.
 The boiler is heated, not by heat of combustion, but by the heat generated by nuclear reactor.
 Most atomic-powered ships today are either aircraft carriers or submarines.